Georgia Bulldogs baseball

 The Georgia Bulldogs baseball team represents the University of Georgia in NCAA Division I college baseball.

-Along with most other Georgia athletic teams, the baseball team participates in the Eastern division of the Southeastern Conference.
+Along with most other Georgia athletic teams, the baseball team participates in the Southeastern Conference.
 Georgia won the College World Series in 1990.

-The Bulldogs play their home games on UGA's campus in Foley Field, and are coached by head coach Scott Stricklin.
+The Bulldogs play their home games on UGA's campus in Foley Field.

 History

 The Georgia Baseball team has seen most of its success in recent years, including winning the 1990 College World Series, as well as making the trip to Omaha in 1987, 1990, 2001, 2004, 2006, and 2008.

 In its history, the team has claimed five Southeastern Conference tournament titles, in 1933, 1954, 1955, 2001, and 2004, and five regular season conference titles, in 1933, 1953, 1954, 2004, and 2008.

 The program dates back to 1886 and, according to former Sports Information Director Dan Magill, was once the most popular sport on campus.
 However, from the mid-1950s to the late-1980s, and then through most of the 1990s, there were only scattered bright spots as the team managed only a modicum of success.

 Since 2001, however, the program has enjoyed quite a resurgence, winning three championships in the perennial stalwart Southeastern Conference and participating in the College World Series four times in those eight seasons.

 The Georgia-Georgia Tech baseball rivalry is one of the South's most fierce, and the teams' annual Spring Baseball Classic at Truist Park draws some of the largest crowds in college baseball (the 2004 game was seen by 28,836 spectators, the second-largest crowd in college baseball history).